Basics:

 Bookscouter Review:

-BookScouter helps college students both buy and sell their text books for a better price.
-The site uses algorithms that search for books by ISBN number (a Social Security number for books) on other seller’s sites.
+BookScouter helps college students both buy and sell their text books for a better price, using algorithms that search for books by ISBN number (a Social Security number for books) on other seller’s sites.

 (This post may include affiliate links.
 You can read about our affiliate policy here.)